bit6/bit6-react-native-samples/PushApp/README.md

 ### Run in iOS

 1. Open `/ios/PushApp.xcodeproj` in Xcode.
 2. Set the bundle identifier in your targets.
-It has to match the one from the APNS certificates.
+It has to match the one from the APNS certificate.
 3. Set a team for `PushApp ` and `PushAppTests` targets.
 4. Run the project.